zdravkodanailov7/raycasting/intro.md

 }
 ```

 Ok but it is still not working.
 We calculated the distance and the position from the zero coords, not relative from the player coords.
-To offset with the player coords and get the exact location, just sum the time coords with the player coors.
+To offset with the player coords and get the exact location, just sum the time coords with the player coords.
 This is necessary because if you are in the 0,0 position in the map, it will work fine, but if you move the player, the position of the floor will not be the same

 ```
 function drawFloor(x1, wallHeight, rayAngle) {